guacsec/guac-docs/querying-via-cli.md

 ## Step 5.
 Ingest a vulnerability SPDX SBOM

-For demo purposes, let's ingest a known bad SPDX SBOM that contains a bunch of vulnerabilities.
-To do this, we will use the help of the `guacone` command, which is an all-in-one utility that can take a collection of files and ingest them into the GUAC graph.
+For demo purposes, let's ingest a known bad SPDX SBOM that contains several vulnerabilities.
+To do this, we will use the `guacone` command, which is an all-in-one utility that can take a collection of files and ingest them into the GUAC graph.

 In your terminal window, run: